 Compromised credentials lead to account takeover

 Since it is typically the first piece that enables criminals to gain access to the account, credential theft is now considered by experts to be a stepping stone to account takeover.
 Through phony websites, malicious links and other carefully designed requests, attackers can now gather all the information they need to steal credentials, reset passwords and perform account takeover (ATO) for their gain, and the organizations’ loss.
-In fact, losses from ATO more than tripled in the last year to $5.1 billion, according 2018 Identity Fraud Study by Javelin Strategy & Research.
+In fact, losses from ATO more than tripled in the last year to $5.1 billion, according to the 2018 Identity Fraud Study by Javelin Strategy & Research.

 But while criminals can obtain credentials in many ways, email phishing remains the most common vector due to its ease of use and low risk, high reward.

-Fortunately, organizations can reduce the risk of account takeover by training their employees in best email security practices and by putting an artificial intelligence-powered anti-phishing solution in the mailbox to identify suspicious emails in real time.
+Fortunately, organizations can reduce the risk of account takeover by training their employees in best email security practices and by putting an artificial intelligence-powered anti-phishing solution in the mailbox to identify suspicious emails in real-time.

 Types of credential theft phishing